transdigiware/blockchain/howto/pricing-saas.md

 #### Storage usage

 If you are using {{site.data.keyword.cloud_notm}} File storage, the costs are assessed monthly, so an estimate of storage costs is not visible until the end of the month.
-However, the storage that you have you provisioned throughout the month is listed as line items in the Usage tile under **Sales** > **Orders**.
-Look in the **Items** column for a description of the storage that was dynamically provisioned when you deployed a peer, CA or ordering node.
+However, the storage that you provisioned throughout the month is listed as line items in the Usage tile under **Sales** > **Orders**.
+Look in the **Items** column for a description of the storage that was dynamically provisioned when you deployed a peer, CA, or ordering node.

 ## Optimizing the cost of your nodes
 {: #ibp-saas-pricing-shutdown}